quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/March/week1.md

 - 1:45  PM: **PR #364** Updated from branch `time-to-render`. (**#90**)
 - 3:00  PM: **PR #439** Updated.
 Filtering based on a name contained within the image name. (**#103**)
 - 4:30  PM: Getting a wierd error in logging requests to mixpanel. (**#**)
+- 5:00  PM: No need to send `sjid` or `pjid` to mixpanel.
+- 7:00  PM: How to get the `vm-name` from `Cloud.py` which is currrently executing the job ?